Inside vs Outside Mount for Blackout Curtains: Which Blocks More Light (And Why Outside Mount Usually Wins)

 Yes.
 Focus on widening coverage, raising the rod when possible, and using removable side and top gap solutions to reduce leaks without permanent hardware.

-3) Why do my blackout curtains seem worse at night than during the day?
+Why do my blackout curtains seem worse at night than during the day?

 At night your eyes adapt to darkness, so small gaps look brighter and more noticeable even if the fabric itself is blocking light well.

-4) How much overlap do I need on the sides for better darkness?
+How much overlap do I need on the sides for better darkness?

 More overlap generally means fewer leaks; aim for meaningful coverage past the window frame so the curtain blocks light coming in at an angle.

-6) What’s the best fix if light leaks through the center where two panels meet?
+What is the best fix if light leaks through the center where two panels meet?

-Ensure the panels overlap at the center when closed; if they only “touch,” the seam will glow.
+Ensure the panels overlap at the center when closed; if they only touch, the seam will glow.

-7) When should I stop trying fixes and replace the curtains?
+When should I stop trying fixes and replace the curtains?

-8) Do I need outside mount to get a truly dark bedroom?
+Do I need outside mount to get a truly dark bedroom?

 Not always, but outside mount is the most reliable approach for maximum light blocking because it increases coverage on all sides of the window.